matwerber1/aws-alexa-smart-home-demo/docs/05-build-esp32-thermostat.md

-## Optional - Build mock thermostat with ESP32
+# Build a (mock) Smart Thermostat with an ESP32

-In this optional section, we will walk through configuring an ESP32 as follows:
+In this optional section, we will wire up an ESP32 to act as a mock thermostat connected to our AWS backend.

+## Component overview

-* Red and blue LED used to indicate that thermostat is in HEAT or COOL mode, respectively
+* **Red and blue LEDs** used to indicate that thermostat is in HEAT or COOL mode, respectively

-* White LED to indicate that the device is successfully connected to your AWS IoT Core cloud backend
+* **White LED** to indicate that the device is successfully connected to your AWS IoT Core cloud backend

-* DHT11 temp/humidity sensor from which the device will take readings and send to AWS IoT
+* **DHT11** temp/humidity sensor from which the device will take readings and send to AWS IoT

-* A push-botton to allow the user to physically change the thermostat between HEAT, COOL, and OFF
+* **Push-botton** to allow the user to physically change the thermostat between HEAT, COOL, and OFF

-We will flash the ESP32 with [Mongoose OS](https://mongoose-os.com/), an open-source IoT operating system.
-Mongoose OS (MOS) supports C/C++ and Javascript.
-We will be using the Javascript version in this demo.
+## Bill of Materials / Parts List

+Refer to the [ESP32 Thermostat bill of materials (BOM)](./05a-esp32-parts-list.md) for the components needed to build your mock device.

-### Wire up your ESP32
+## Wire up your ESP32

 The instructions and images below assume you are using the exact same ESP32 dev board that I listed above.
 If you are not, the pin numbers and locations may be different for your board's manufacturer, so be sure to reference their pinout diagram.